8 Signs That You May Need a Mold Inspection at Your Home

 You are experiencing allergic symptoms, such as stuffy head, headaches, scratchy throat, runny nose and not sure why.

-You think you see mold but are not sure it is mold.
+You think you see mold but are not sure it is mold (read about identifying black mold in your home)

 You smell a musty odor but don’t see any obvious mold.